Wondering what the best Online Chinese Courses are? Here are the top courses you should take to learn Mandarin in 2022.

 Easy to Follow and Easy to Practice

 To walk you through what it looks like for me, they supply a nice intro video to the chapter with phrases I need to know which allows me to repeat after them and familiarize myself with the key terms/phrases, then I listen to the audio recording from the HSK textbook’s main text for that chapter, and then I listen to (and answer) the grammar points in the textbook while watching the corresponding video explanations supplied by Chinese Zero to Hero.
-It’s like clockwork and it’s magical.

 The Verdict for Chinese Zero to Hero

 For what is known as the most difficult language in the world, YoYoChinese comes out strong with a big promise to teach it simply in plain English.
 And they absolutely nailed it.
-YoYoChinese lands itself as #1 on this list because they have put together a complete system that is well-defined and, most importantly, is effective.
+YoYoChinese lands itself on this list because they have put together a complete system that is well-defined and, most importantly, effective.

 The Verdict for YoYoChinese

 For those who are absolute beginners, want to begin learning conversational Chinese, or need to add structure to their Chinese learning, I really can’t recommend YoYoChinese enough.
 I attribute much of my (relative) language-learning success to discovering them prior to visiting China for a second time.

 Pimsleur focuses on teaching you a new language with daily, 30-minute audio recordings that you will listen to and interact with verbally.
-They do not recommend note-taking or multi-tasking even, but rather just giving it your full attention for the 30-minutes everyday for 30 days.
+This means they will ask you questions and you will respond out loud.
+They do not recommend note-taking or multi-tasking even, but rather just giving it your full attention for the 30-minutes every day for 30 days.
 By doing so, you will successfully complete an entire level of Pimsleur’s curriculum.